Wildfires threaten homes in northern Rockies, eastern Cascades

 One of the most immediate threats to populated areas was a wind-stoked fire that has destroyed an unspecified number of dwellings and forced the evacuation on Sunday and Monday of 500 people near Casper, Wyoming.

-The blaze on Casper Mountain south of the city had doubled in size to 10,000 acres (4,050 hectares) since erupting on Sunday from unknown causes and was being spread quickly by winds gusting to 60 miles an hour (96 kph), Casper Fire Department spokesman Bob Fawcett said.
+The blaze on Casper Mountain south of the city had doubled in size to 10,000 acres since erupting on Sunday from unknown causes and was being spread quickly by winds gusting to 60 miles an hour, Casper Fire Department spokesman Bob Fawcett said.

-That blaze, dubbed the Little Horsethief, erupted on Saturday and had raced by Monday across more than 2,000 acres (810 hectares) of the Bridger-Teton-National Forest, engulfing towering trees and torching sagebrush and grasslands.
+That blaze, dubbed the Little Horsethief, erupted on Saturday and had raced by Monday across more than 2,000 acres of the Bridger-Teton-National Forest, engulfing towering trees and torching sagebrush and grasslands.

 SMOKE BILLOWS OVER WYOMING ARTS FESTIVAL